 This article arises out of the discussion on Workers BushTelegraph about the Democratic Rights struggles in Queensland in the 1970s and 1980s.
-I have posted above a small film about one part of that struggle.
+I have posted below a small film about one part of that struggle.
 It is about the 1982 Aboriginal Land Rights protests at the time of the Commonwealth Games in Brisbane.

 BushTelegraph advises Murri readers that the following essay and film contains images of aboriginal people who are now dead.

 This is the first time I have placed a film that I helped make on the web … and it shows.

 During that time, in the 1970s and 80s, a small group of democratic rights activists would shoot film and video of the protests and struggles that we were involved in.
 We later became LeftPress Printing Society, a collective of sorts.
 Armed with a small super 8 camera and a microphone that did not always work, we filmed marches and rallies.